 After a discussion which stretched well into the night, the five masters and mistresses of Viridian offered Hunter a place with them.
 The marks of gold borne by Order Aurous were forbidden by law to a foreign-born, but Viridian could offer her a place, and a new life.
 Hunter accepted the offer and the kinship of the Viridian Order.

 Over the following year Hunter studied the history of her adopted people while accepting the painful markings.
 Viridian’s master etcher looked deep into Hunter’s soul before beginning his work.
 Over the year of work, he came to know her body intimately... but it was never more than the intimacy of the artist and his canvas.
-When he was done, Hunter's body bore an unbroken length of vine which wound around her arms, legs, torso, neck and even her face.
+When he was done, an unbroken length of vine wound around Hunter's arms, legs, torso, neck and even her face.
 Tendrils wrapped each finger and toe, while leaves held and framed... other places.
 The markings were not merely decorative.
 As the artist worked, Hunter felt the vines come alive on her skin, moving along her, almost growing on her.
 Sometimes the leaves would even blow in the breeze.
 As the work neared completion, Hunter discovered the vines lived, and could even separate from her body to an extent.